winterland1989/Action.js/README.md

 ```

-Now if user don't guard `Error`s, we will yell at them when `Error` occurs!
+Now user can omit the callback, and if user don't guard `Error`s, we will yell at them when `Error` occurs!

 ```js
 new Action(function(cb){